MTechMobileDevelopment/MTech-Mobile-Development/Unit 1 /1.3 Operators/README.md

 ## Extra Practice ##

-Invite students to use the Swift Programming Language Guide to learn about the modulo operator.
+Use the Swift Programming Language Guide to learn about the modulo operator.